MemeMachineBot/MemeMachine/COMMANDS.md

 >bitcoin `Shows the current bitcoin prices`

->hacked `Searches haveibeenpwned.com to shows whether the given email has been hacked`

 >img `Allows you to search google for images`

 >subs `Checks the number of subscribers the given youtuber has`